Revolutionary-Games/Thrive/doc/style_guide.md

   on a single construct (class, method etc.) it must be an XML comment.

 - Inline comments inside functions can and should be used to describe why you wrote the function like this (and, sometimes more importantly, why you didn't go another way).
 They should **not** use XML style.
+You can use these types of comments to section of files or put labels in methods to mark what different parts are for.

 - Empty lines are encouraged between blocks of code to improve readability.
 Blank space is your friend, not your enemy.
+Separate out logically different parts of a method with blank lines.

 - Switch statements should use braces when there is more than one line of code followed by a break/return or a variable is defined.
 Switch